-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 Description of Procedure

-After the blockage is reached, a small balloon at the tip of the catheter will be rapidly inflated and deflated.
-This will stretch the artery open.
+There is a small balloon at the tip of the tube.
+It will be quickly inflated and deflated.
+This will stretch the blocked artery open.

-The collapsed stent will be inserted.
-The balloon will be inflated again to expand the stent to its full size.
-The stent will be left in place to hold the vessel walls open.
-The deflated balloon, catheter, and wire will be removed.
-Pressure will be applied for 20-30 minutes to control bleeding.
+A flattened stent will be placed in the artery.
+The balloon is inflated again to open the stent to its full size.
+The stent will remain in place to hold the vessel walls open.
+The balloon, catheter, and wire will then be removed.
+A bandage will be placed over the site.

 How Long Will It Take?

 30 minutes to 3 hours